richardupright/TF-cronos/README.md

 	*  terraform init
 		* Used to initialize a working directory containing Terraform configuration files.
 This is the first command that should be run after writing a new Terraform configuration or cloning an existing one from version control.
 	*  create the file "okta.auto.tfvars"
-	This file will be used later by the conf files to use the Okta provider.
+	\n This file will be used later by the conf files to use the Okta provider.
 	```
 		org_name  = "dev-1234"
 		base_url  = "okta.com"
 		api_token = "<your-api-token>"
 	```
 	For all files which match terraform.tfvars or .auto.tfvars present in the current directory, Terraform automatically loads them to populate variables.
 If the file is named something else, you can use the -var-file flag directly to specify a file.
-	**DO NOT PUSH THOSE FILES TO A VCS**
+	\n **DO NOT PUSH THOSE FILES TO A VCS**
 	* To generate a new Okta API token, log into your Okta administrator console as a superuser and select API -> Tokens from the navigation menu.
 Next, click the Create Token button and give your token a name, then click Ok and copy the newly generated token into the configuration file above.
 	*  create the file *identity .tf*
 	This is the conf file that will specify which provider to use (Okta), and then add a custom attributes to the user schema